-Software companies have figured out that instead of making customers pay for the upgraded program every year, they would offer a subscription.
+Software companies have figured out that instead of making customers pay for the upgraded program every year, they could just offer a subscription.
 You pay a monthly or annual fee, and the upgrades are technically free.
-This ensures you always have the latest version, and takes the guesswork out of your software purchases.
+This ensures you always have the latest version and takes the guesswork out of your software purchases.

-As we just mentioned Software-as-a-Service was pretty much the first player in this ball game and is still the most popular.
+Software-as-a-Service was pretty much the first player in this ball game and is still the most popular.
 Products like Microsoft Office, Adobe’s Creative Suite, and countless others have shifted their business model to SaaS.
 And it definitely makes sense.

-Hardware manufacturers like Dell and HP are starting to offer Hardware as a Service options now.
+Hardware manufacturers like Dell and HP are starting to offer Hardware as a Service option.
 As a business owner, you can purchase a subscription, and never have to worry about the management and maintenance of the hardware within your company.

 Much like its hardware counterpart, Desktop as a Service aims to help business owners with the cost of expensive devices.
 In this scenario, you are not purchasing a subscription to the actual hardware, your subscription is the ability to access a fully functional desktop that is in the cloud.

 Infrastructure as a Service allows businesses to move the functions that would normally take place on a local server, into the cloud as well.
-Companies are loving the ability to work as if they are right at their office, from anywhere in the world, without dealing with VPN connections to the office network.
+Companies love the ability to work as if they are right at their office, from anywhere in the world, without dealing with VPN connections to the office network.

 While there are more “as a service” models, these are the ones currently gaining traction in today’s business world.
 As their success continues, we are sure that more businesses will figure out how to make the model work for them as well.